OpenRoberta/openroberta-lab/Docker/_README.txt

 - git
 - java
 - maven
-Furthermore during image creation a maven build is executed to fill the /root/.m2 cache.
+Furthermore during image creation a maven build is executed for branch develop to fill the /root/.m2 cache.
 This makes later builds much faster.

 cd $GITREPO/Docker
-docker build -f DockerfileGen -t rbudde/openroberta_gen:$BRANCH-1 --build-arg BRANCH=$BRANCH .
+docker build -f DockerfileGen -t rbudde/openroberta_gen:1 --build-arg BRANCH=develop .
-docker push rbudde/openroberta_gen:$BRANCH-1
+docker push rbudde/openroberta_gen:1

 2. GENERATE THE "base" IMAGE.
 IT CONTAINS SOFTWARE FOR CROSSCOMPILATION.
 THIS IS DOCUMENTATION.
 YOU MUST NOT DO THIS.